WWE News: Enzo Amore Showed Up At ‘Survivor Series’ In Disguise And Was Kicked Out By Security

 Enzo Amore hasn’t been a part of WWE for quite some time now, and it is highly unlikely that he ever will be again.
 Still, that isn’t stopping him from trying to get into the spotlight and make people notice him.
-On Sunday night, WWE presented one of their biggest pay-per-views of each year in Survivor Series and there was overly uninvited guest.
-Yes, Enzo Amore was there in the crowd, but he didn’t last too long as security kicked him out.
+On Sunday night, WWE presented one of their biggest pay-per-views of the year in Survivor Series and there was one uninvited guest.
+Enzo Amore was there in the crowd, but he didn’t last too long as security kicked him out.

 Amore is the former WWE Cruiserweight Champion who was fired by the company after being accused of sexual assault.
 Not long after his release, his former tag team partner Big Cass was also fired by WWE and one of the more popular tag teams was no longer in the company at all.